30184 - RISK MANAGEMENT WITH DERIVATIVES

 Lezioni della classe erogate in presenza

-Risk is an implicit component of economic and financial activities.
-It may be defined as a compound measure of the probability and magnitude of adverse effect.
-In order to hedge risks adequately, it is essential to go deeper into the phases of the risk management process and in particular how to use the derivative contracts.
-The course aims at providing an understanding of basic financial derivatives and their main implementation by corporations and financial institutions for hedging purposes.
+Derivatives are not evil instruments...there's nothing evil about how they're traded, financed and accounted for, like any other financial instrument, if done properly!
+The course aims at providing an understanding of basic financial derivatives and their main implementation by corporations and financial institutions for hedging and trading purposes.
 The course provides also basic knowledge of pricing and valuation techniques for plain vanilla derivatives.

 The course focuses on the following main derivatives instruments: